defano/docker-tutorial/README.md

 # An introduction to Docker

-Supplemental materials and lab instructions for the Chicago Coders Conference Introduction to Docker presentation.

 All materials referenced here (except for the installation materials provided on the thumb drive) are available online at [http://github.com/defano/docker-tutorial](http://github.com/defano/docker-tutorial).

 **Chicago Coders Conference attendees:** Before beginning these lab exercises, copy the contents of the provided thumb drive to your computer's home directory.